The World’s Most Enticing Food and Beverage Labels

 Your appetite for a certain food or drink probably starts before you even smell or taste it.
 A high quality, well-designed label can make that product as irresistible to the eyes as it is to the mouth.
-So what goes into great packaging design?
-We’ve compiled some of the most enticing custom food and beverage labels we’ve printed to help answer that.
+So what goes into great drink labels and food packaging design?
+We’ve compiled some of the most enticing product label examples of the custom food and beverage labels we’ve printed to help answer that.

 Custom beverage and food package labels you can’t wait to tear into

 Description: Baagua Whole Flower Tea was founded by Dale Stearns who wanted to craft a robust, flavorful experience without the sugar.
 Baagua is a 2014 Expo West New Hope 360 Editor’s Pick, and has been called out by BevNet as a “top-tier tea.”